JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

     grantTypes: authorization_code
     ```

-   - Once values for all above properties are provided, input `c` in selection to instruct jans-cli to create schema using inputs provided till now.
-At this time, jans-cli will show the schema(JSON) which will be used to create new OpenID Connect client on Janssen server.
+   - Once values for all the above properties are provided, input `c` at the prompt to instruct `jans-cli` to create schema using inputs provided till now.
+At this time, `jans-cli` will show the schema(JSON) that will be used to create a new OpenID Connect client on Janssen server.
 Verify that schema has captured all the provided inputs correctly.
    - Now next step is for `jans-cli` to post this JSON schema to Janssen server to actually register new client.
 To do this, input `y` on the prompt.
-   - If client is successfully registered then we will receive JSON data back which describes newly registered client.
-Complete with `inum` and `clientSecret` for new client.
-Few of these values (like `inum`) will be required when we configure `mod_auth_openidc` as client so keep this reponse handy.
-See a sample of the JSON response below:
+   - If the client is successfully registered then we will receive JSON data back.
+This data describes newly registered client.
+Some of these values from this JSON response, like `inum` and `clientSecret`, will be required when we configure `mod_auth_openidc` as a client.
+So keep this reponse JSON handy.
+See a sample of JSON response below:

       ```